Kickball League at Centene Stadium this summer

 Since COVID-19 canceled the summer baseball season, the Great Falls Voyagers are hosting a summer kickball league with eight teams and July 20 includes a match up between the Mighty Mo and The Block teams.

-There’s a double header each Montana and Wednesday through Aug.
+There’s a double header each Monday and Wednesday through Aug.
 19 with a bye week the week of July 27.

 Community updates: Home run contest at Centene; Red Cross offers support; Monarch Neihart historical group receives CARES grant